 DC Federal Drug Lawyer

 If you are charged with a federal drug offense, you may become caught up in this “war,” and face a lengthy mandatory minimum sentence.
-A DC federal drug lawyer can provide you with legal representation and advice so you can try to minimize the consequences you face, if you are charged with or investigated for violating the federal drug laws.
-It’s important to find an experienced federal criminal defense attorney to help you understand your options and plot out a strong defense strategy.
+A DC federal drug lawyer can provide you with legal representation and advice so you can try to minimize the consequences you face if you are charged with or investigated for violating the federal drug laws.
+It is important to find an experienced federal criminal defense attorney to help you understand your options and plot out a strong defense strategy.

 - On Federal Drug Charges

 - On the Importance of Hiring an Attorney in Drug Cases